This dairy free creamy cilantro lime dressing takes just minutes to make! The perfect salad dressing, dip, topping or sauce for a burst of flavor.

 I use this avocado oil mayo (they sell it at my Costco), but if you're on Whole30, watch out - it has honey in it, so you'll need to make your own or purchase the Primal Kitchen mayo, which is Whole30 compliant.

-What can I use this dressing for?
+What you can use this dressing for

 Here are some ideas:

 - mix with shredded chicken to make chicken salad